micmejia/bible-dump/NKJV/Acts/Acts 16.md

 Therefore, sailing from Troas, we ran a straight course to Samothrace, and the next _day_ came to Neapolis,

 ###### 12
-and from there to Philippi, which is the [^c]foremost city of that part of Macedonia, a colony.
+and from there to Philippi, which is the foremost city of that part of Macedonia, a colony.
 And we were staying in that city for some days.

 ###### 13
 And on the Sabbath day we went out of the city to the riverside, where prayer was customarily made; and we sat down and spoke to the women who met _there._